bartob14/BI-Analysis-TheLooker-Ecommerce/README.md

-*Insight:* The top contributing cities are Shanghai, Beijing, and Seoul, with Brazil, the United States, and China leading overall sales by country.
+*Insight:* The top contributing cities are Shanghai, Beijing, and Seoul, with Brazil, the United States, and China leading overall sales by country.<br>
 *Action:* Focus marketing efforts and optimize localized inventory in high-performing regions to improve profitability and operational efficiency.